Axway/amplify-central/content/en/docs/integrate_with_central/webhook/_index.md

 Common scenarios to integrate through events / webhooks are the following items:

 * Manage manual subscription approvals for the Marketplace through a third-party system
-* Manage manual subscription approvals for the Unified Catalog through a third-party system
 * Manage validation on changes to discovered API Services in an environment to ensure they comply with corporate standards

 ## Before you start